 - Moro- The most common, native to Sicily, and is more intense in flavor and aroma than a regular orange.
 It is also more bitter.

 - Taracco- This is the sweetest of the three varieties available and also contains the most Vitamin C. This variety is seedless.

 - Sanguinello- Similar to the Moro variety but has "veins" of blood coloring instead of the intense red color.
 You probably won't find this at the early part of the season as many don't mature until February.

-- Don’t buy cheap tequila.
+- Don't buy cheap tequila.
 You want to avoid anything that is a Mixto.
 Be sure it says 100% Pure Agave.
-Mixtos only need to be 51% agave, which is why many of us in college ended up not liking tequila or have bad memories with tequila.
+Mixtos only need to be 51% agave, which is why many of us in college ended up not liking tequila or have bad memories of tequila.

 - Blood oranges are nearly as pigmented as beets.
-Therefore, be sure to wear an apron or some other protective clothing, otherwise you will be testing out laundry detergents.
+Therefore, be sure to wear an apron or some other protective clothing, otherwise, you will be testing out laundry detergents.